 The results of the operations of the Fund are disclosed in the Statement of Profit or Loss and Other Comprehensive Income of these financial statements.
-The net loss attributable to unitholders for the year ended 30 June 2022 was \$13,688,618 (2021: net profit of \$22,331,106).
-This loss was mainly attributable to fair value bases on the Fund's investments.
-The main contributors to this were BC Iron, City Chic Collective and Fleetwood Corporation.
+The net profit attributable to unitholders for the year ended 30 June 2023 was \$109,034 (2022: net loss of \$13,688,618).
+This profit was mainly attributable to fair value based on the Fund's investments.
+The main contributors to this were Fleetwood Ltd(FWD), Global Data Centres(GDC) and A2B Australia Ltd(A2B).